ShaikRiyaz2003/SkillStarter/Readme.md

 ![Architecture](./images/Architecture.png)

-- FastAPI: Core backend for user requests, path generation, and tracking.
+- FastAPI: A high-performance backend for fast user requests, path generation, and tracking.
-- Cloud Firestore: NoSQL database for real-time data storage.
+- Cloud Firestore: A real-time NoSQL database for instant data synchronization and tracking.
 - Gemini: User-facing platform to access personalized paths.

 # Steps to Implement the System